immijimmi/managedstate/README.md

 **AttributeName**(*self, attribute_name: str*)
 &nbsp;&nbsp;&nbsp;&nbsp;An instance of this class should be provided as a path key when getting or setting the state,
 &nbsp;&nbsp;&nbsp;&nbsp;to indicate that the next nesting level of the state should be accessed via an object attribute.

+*Note: As this class is used indirectly to determine the method of access into the state,*
+&nbsp;&nbsp;&nbsp;&nbsp;*it should never be stored directly as a key within that state.*
 &nbsp;

 **KeyQuery**(*self, path_key_getter: Callable[[Any], Any]*)